realadammatthew/hire-adam-steinberger/src/content/articles/how-do-i-get-my-own-custom-ai-chatbot.md

 Then I'm your guy.

 And I won't just tell you what I can do.
-I'll show you, live, anytime:
+I'll show you online, anytime:

-That's a bot I built to represent me.
+Try out the bot I built to represent me.
 It's trained on my site, my docs, my tone.
 You're talking to me—just in AI form.
 Imagine what that kind of tool could do for you.

 ## 🧠 TL;DR